-Buyers' increasing prioritisation of streamlined buyer journeys underscores the pressing need for marketers to leverage available data resources more effectively to meet evolving client expectations and demands.
-Marketers whose brands give clients a personalised experience are 215% more likely to state that their marketing strategy in 2023 was very effective compared to marketers at brands that do not offer a personalised experience (HubSpot, 2024).
+Buyers' increasing prioritization of streamlined buyer journeys underscores the pressing need for marketers to leverage available data resources more effectively to meet evolving client expectations and demands.
+Marketers whose brands give clients a personalized experience are 215% more likely to state that their marketing strategy in 2023 was very effective compared to marketers at brands that do not offer a personalized experience (HubSpot, 2024).

-Therefore it is important for organisations to invest in advanced analytics and leverage market intelligence to bridge the gap between recognising intent data and effectively utilising advanced analytics.
+Therefore it is important for organizations to invest in advanced analytics and leverage market intelligence to bridge the gap between recognizing intent data and effectively utilizing advanced analytics.